-- The pension market is expected to continue to move from DB to DC solutions the coming years; - A shift in risk from the collective to the individual; cover traditionally arranged by the industry or company pension fund is increasingly transferred to the employee/individual; - This shift will lead to a declining cost coverage in the market for both Life & Pensions; - Digitalisation: a.s.r. is taking further steps to enable a fully digital self-service, given that customers expect to be able to arrange their financial matters online.
+The switch from DB to DC gives rise to a shift in risk from employer to employee/participant.
+This switch also leads to declining cost coverage in the market. a.s.r. is taking further steps to cope with this declining cost coverage, for instance via enabling digital self-service, as the customers expect to be able to arrange their financial affairs online.